GabrielDougherty/gabrieldougherty.com/content/posts/spotify-flatpak-stuck-in-fullscreen.md

 error: com.spotify.Client not installed
 ```

 This was confusing because I already knew by checking `flatpak list` that Spotify was in fact installed.
 I Googled around and found this [issue](https://github.com/flatpak/flatpak-docs/issues/220) from 2020 which described my problem exactly.
-It turns out that I only need to run `flatpak update` as `sudo` if I had installed the application.
+It turns out that I only need to run `flatpak update` as `sudo` if I had installed the application globally.

 So I ran the command without `sudo`: